rks101/egnet/README.md

 ```

-Bingo! note the ANSWER SECTION - this has IP address of iitjammu.ac.in and A record is returned.
+Bingo! note the ANSWER SECTION - this has an IP address of iitjammu.ac.in, and A record is returned.
 This completes the journey of iterative DNS queries.
-Compare these steps with the output of dig +trace iitjammu.ac.in to find IP addresses of the domain.
+Compare these steps with the output of dig +trace iitjammu.ac.in to find the IP addresses of the domain.
 This is what happens in practice every single day.

 ----